KILTprotocol/docs/docs/develop/03_workshop/04_attester/02_did.md

   </TabItem>
 </Tabs>

-Once you have executed the script, the output should provide you with your `ATTESTER_DID_URI`.
+Once you have executed the script, the output should provide you with your `ATTESTER_DID_MNEMONIC`.
 Your output should look like this (but it won't be identical since the DIDs are constructed from your account):

 ```